BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_06.md

 The Apophyll Cave is up from here, but we will return in a bit.
 Head back to the Apophyll Academy.
 Now, we're going to head inside.

-!shop("Apophyll Academy", ["Super Potion", "Common Candy", "Antidote", "Awakening", "Paralyze Heal", "Burn Heal", "Escape Rope", "Super Repel", "Poké Ball"])
+!shop("Apophyll Academy", ["Super Potion", "Common Candy", "Antidote", "Awakening", "Paralyze Heal", "Burn Heal", "Escape Rope", "Super Repel", "Poke Ball"])

 Head up to reach the middle part of the area.